The role of a Personal Trainer is to coach clients (on a one to one and small group basis) towards their health and fitness goals.

 During this stage, Velocity Academy will complete the apprenticeship on-boarding process with you and your employer.
 During this, the apprentice will complete an induction to your apprenticeship programme and the apprentice will also complete initial screening assessments for their functional skills.

 Stage 2 – Your Learning

 During stage 2, the apprentice will receive their tuition attendance dates for their required apprenticeship programme.
-These tuition dates will be hosted at their place of work and lead by your dedicated programme tutor.
+These tuition dates will be hosted through Velocity Academies Online Live Classrooms and lead by your dedicated programme lead.
 The apprentice and the employer will also be invited to an apprenticeship review meeting every 6 weeks with their apprenticeship programme lead.

 Stage 3 – Mock EPA Activities

 As the apprentice gets towards the end of their apprenticeship programme, they will be preparing for their End-Point Assessment (EPA) activities.
 Consider these as the final summative assessments that will lead to the apprentice achieving their apprenticeship.
 During this time, the apprentice will be conducting mock assessments with their programme lead.

 This is the final stage of the apprenticeship programme.
 The EPA activities are lead by the awarding body and the apprentice will be allocated an assessor from the awarding body to complete their assessments with.
 Once the apprentice has completed these assessments and passed them, they would then be ready for graduating from their apprenticeship programme.

 These are all Internationally recognised qualifications awarded through Active IQ who are governed by Skills Active.
 The units within the courses are: